Madisonkanna/frontend-nanodegree-resume/README.md

 # Interactive resume
-### This is project 4 of Udacity's Front End Web Developer Nanodegree.
+### This is the completed project 4 of Udacity's Front End Web Developer Nanodegree.

+### To view this project:
 https://madisonkanna.github.io/frontend-nanodegree-resume/